Vanna Venturi House: Client and architect, mother and son

-The design of "Mother's House", as architect Robert Venturi frequently called the house, was affected by Vanna (née Luizi) Venturi both as the client whose needs had to be met and as the mother who helped develop the architect's talent and personality.
+The design of "Mother's House", as architect Robert Venturi frequently called the house, was affected by Vanna (née Lanzetta) Venturi both as the client whose needs had to be met and as the mother who helped develop the architect's talent and personality.

 Vanna was a feminist, socialist, pacifist, and vegetarian with an active intellectual life, reading books mostly on history, current events, and biography.
 She was born to Italian immigrant parents in Washington, DC in 1893.
 She dropped out of high school because her family could not afford to buy her a coat, so she was essentially self-educated.
 At 29, she married fruit-and-produce merchant Robert Venturi Sr. Her only child, Robert Jr. was born in 1925.
 Possibly because of her liberal views she perceived herself as an "outsider" and became a Quaker.
 Robert Jr. said, "I never went to public school: pledging allegiance to the flag — 'coercive patriotism' my mother called it — was anathema to her."
 The family made summer trips to Arden, Delaware, and Rose Valley, Pennsylvania, two communities organized by architect William Lightfoot Price, who was inspired by the Arts and Crafts Movement and the then-radical economics of Henry George.
 In Rose Valley, the family attended plays by George Bernard Shaw at the Hedgerow Theater.

 The family attended the Quakers' Philadelphia Yearly Meeting at the Arch Street Friends Meeting House.

 Robert Jr. attended a Quaker grade school, then the Episcopal Academy, and later Princeton University, earning both bachelor's and master's degrees.
 From 1954 to 1956 he was a Rome Prize Fellow at the American Academy in Rome.
 He then taught architectural theory at the University of Pennsylvania, working with Louis Kahn.
 In 1960, Venturi met fellow lecturer and future partner Denise Scott Brown at the university.
 As a professional architect, he worked in the offices of Eero Saarinen, Louis Kahn, and Oscar Stonorov.